 Our Team

-Valérie Larocque, BSW, MSW, RSW, FM Acc.
+Valérie Larocque, MSW, RSW, FM Acc.

 Registered Social Worker